robotix/2020.robotix.in/_events/tesseract.md

 *   Use this library (https://github.com/miguelbalboa/rfid) for RFID reading.
 The output of the example code read_personal_data is shown below.
 The data field of the output will contain the required integer.

+*   Details on how to read the data from RFID Cards can be found in our tutorials (https://2020.robotix.in/event/tesseract/).
+The demo code given at the end of the tutorial, will return the value of the integer without having to specify the block number.

 ![](/img/event/tesseract/24.png){:.img-responsive}

 ##### Robot Specification

-*   The robot must fit in a cube of side 20 centimetres with a tolerance of 10% in its dimensions.
+*   The robot must fit in a cube of side 20 centimeters with a tolerance of 10% in its dimensions.

 *   No part/mechanism of/on the bot should exceed the given dimensions before the commencement of the event.